 The electric nail doesn’t require a torch or flame as a heating element to get hot, making it the safer choice of all the e nail kit variants.

 You can dial an enail to your preferred temperature and know that it will remain that temperature as you dab.

 The electric dab nail allows you to run it at lower temperatures so every hit is smooth, flavorful, and doesn’t burn your lungs.

 Because you can keep your enail at a steady temperature, there is no need to reheat it when you pass your rig between friends.

-E nail kits are very portable and require only electricity to operate.
+Portable e-nail kits require only electricity to operate.
 You no longer have to worry about running out of fuel and making a trip to the store for more.

 Regular nails aren’t always the prettiest of things.
 Electric dab nails on the other hand usually have a sleek look to them that’s sure to impress.

 One plus to using an electric nail is it’s easy and straightforward.
 The way you heat your nail depends on what style of e nail you are using.
 If you are using one that draws power from an outlet, all you have to do is seat your e nail on your dab rig, plug it in, and adjust the temperature.
 Within minutes you should be ready to start dabbing.

 If you are using a battery powered enail, like the Yocan Torch, you’ll want to make sure you’ve completely charged the battery.
 Usually these devices have a loading compartment for the concentrate.
 In which you would load a small amount of concentrate into the nail, set it on your dab rig, and press a button when you are ready to take a hit.